MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 Viva Connections is composed of three main parts – the dashboard, the feed, and resources.
 These parts will display differently on desktop and mobile devices.
 [Learn more about the differences between the desktop and mobile experience](/viva/connections/viva-connections-overview#viva-connections-mobile-and-desktop-experiences).

-- **Dashboard:** The Dashboard is your employee’s digital toolset.
+- **Dashboard:** The dashboard is your employee’s digital toolset.
 It brings together the tools your employees need, enabling quick and easy access whether they are in the office or in the field.
 - **Feed:** The Feed delivers updates to the right people at the right time and is tightly integrated with Yammer, SharePoint news, and Stream to display a personalized feed, based on post-level targeting of the groups that employees belong to.
 - **Resources:** The Resources experience enables way finding across platforms.
 It uses navigation elements from the SharePoint app bar, which can be [audience targeted](https://support.microsoft.com/office/target-navigation-news-files-links-and-web-parts-to-specific-audiences-33d84cb6-14ed-4e53-a426-74c38ea32293).